Machine Translation Quality Estimation

 Pangeanic MTQE guide

-Read the longer explanation of MTQE, document level scoring, review routing and translation evaluation.
+Read the longer explanation of MTQE, document-level scoring, review routing and translation evaluation.

 WMT Quality Estimation